anatols/serde_hooks/docs/lib.md

 assert_eq!(json, r#"{"name":"Richie","salary":1000000.99}"#);
 ```

-Hooks will get an immutable reference to your hooks value.
+Hooks will get an immutable reference to your value.
 If you want to mutate some state, reach out for your favorite interior mutability construct.

 You can reuse the hooks value for multiple serializations.
 There are two special hooks that can help managing its state when reused: [on_start](ser::Hooks::on_start) (called before serialization begins) and [on_end](ser::Hooks::on_end) (called after it ends).